FHantke/brave-browser-wiki/Tests.md

 [4/4] HTTPSEverywhereServiceTest.RedirectsKnownSite (2370 ms)
 SUCCESS: all tests passed.
 ```
+# Filtering test targets

+`npm run test -- brave_browser_tests --filter=BraveContentSettingsObserverBrowserTest.*`

 # Other targets

-Other targets can be passed to `npm run test <suite>` such as running Chrome's tests.
+Other targets can be passed to `npm run test -- <suite>` such as running Chrome's tests.

 Example:

-`npm run test browser_tests` will run a lot of tests, but some will not pass.
+`npm run test -- browser_tests` will run a lot of tests, but some will not pass.

 # Resources